 - Including both the Greek and Roman pantheons.
 Neptune and Poseidon are engaged in an eternal turf war because they can't stand each other.

-- In Masques shapeshifters exist, but they can into many things, wolves being only one.
+- In Masques shapeshifters exist, but they can turn into many things, wolves being only one.
 And silver is not an effective weapon against them, iron is much more of a problem.
-It is played straight in-universe, more or less all myths, stories and old tales that are mentioned prove to be true in some way or the other.
-And then there is dragons.
+It is played straight in-universe, as more or less all myths, stories and old tales that are mentioned prove to be true in some way or the other.
+And then there are dragons.
 Undead are so commonplace the protagonist believes in them from the beginning.

 - In the shared Verse of Rick Riordan's works:

 - Percy Jackson and the Olympians, the Greek gods are real: features of Greek myths move around depending on where the center of Western civilization is.
 Olympus is on top of the Empire State Building; the Underworld is in Los Angeles.

 - In The Kane Chronicles, the Ancient Egyptian Pantheon exists too.

 - The Heroes of Olympus adds the Roman Gods as the Greek Gods' alternate personalities.